 TCRPC will not place a surcharge on an individual with a disability to cover the costs of providing auxiliary aids/services or reasonable modifications of policy.
 Contact the Executive Director at the office location listed above.

-Alternatively, complaints may be submitted to FHWA, FTA, PennDOT, the United States Department of Transportation (USDOT), and the United States Department of Justice (USDOJ).
+Alternatively, complaints may be submitted PennDOT, the United States Department of Transportation (USDOT - FHWA/FTA), and the United States Department of Justice (USDOJ).